IntelliTect/PowerStudio/README.md

 Prerequisites
 -------
-In order to build and run the code (only needed for contributing to the project), you will need to install a few items.
+In order to build and run the code (only needed for contributing to the project), you will need to install a few items:

 * [Visual Studio 2010 SP1](http://www.microsoft.com/downloads/en/details.aspx?FamilyID=75568aa6-8107-475d-948a-ef22627e57a5)